UPDATED FEBRUARY 22, 2025

 1. Chill the dough for at least 30 minutes before baking.
 Chilling the dough re-solidifies the butter(the fat) which makes the cookie bake slowly and more evenly.
 I know lots of people skip this step when making cookies but for me it's a requirement.

 Pro Tip: Cooling racks allow cookies to cool quickly and evenly.
-Especially when making multiple batches, similtaneously.
+Especially when making multiple batches, simultaneously.

-As always, I hope you enjoyed!
-If you give this recipe a try, leave me a comment and let me know how it went!
+As always, I hope you enjoyed it!
+If you give this recipe a try or put your own spin on it, leave me a comment and let me know how it went!

 You put your whole foot in these cookies ma’am.